There’s a lot more to it than people think.

 Many people who have joined KiwiSaver were automatically put into a default fund.
 These default funds are intended by the Govt to be “parking spaces” before you work out the type of fund appropriate for you.

-More than $300 million is being left on the table every year by people who either contribute nothing or just a small amount of money.* It’s important you don’t miss out on this Govt contribution unnecessarily as over time it adds up to a big difference to your KiwiSaver account.
+Millions are being left on the table every year by people who either contribute nothing or just a small amount of money.
+It’s important you don’t miss out on this Govt contribution unnecessarily as over time it adds up to a big difference to your KiwiSaver account.

 It is either 10.5%, 17.5% or 28% based on your income over the last 2 years.